utopia-foss/dantro/doc/plotting/creators/psp.rst

 Skipping multiverse plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-For skipping :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator` plots, the ``expected_multiverse_ndim`` argument can optionally be specified in the plot configuration.
+For skipping :py:class:`.MultiversePlotCreator` plots, the ``expected_multiverse_ndim`` argument can optionally be specified in the plot configuration.
 The argument specifies a set of dimensionalities with which plotting is possible; if the dimensionality of the associated :py:class:`~dantro.groups.psp.ParamSpaceGroup` is not part of this set, the plot will be skipped.

 .. code-block:: yaml